Tizzz-555/100-days-of-code/log.md

 ### Day 19: November 22, Wednesday

-**Today's Progress**: I can now tweet with attachment from my client
+🔸 I can now tweet with attachment from my client

-**Thoughts**: It was challenging understanding how to handle a file-like object with the Twitter API
+🔸 It was challenging understanding how to handle a file-like object with the Twitter API

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/82376db9cf6485c32040f9d4d6c63b42756af1a6)